Skip to main content

 Who Owns Xactimate — And Why It Matters for Your Claim

-The software that prices your insurance claim is owned by the same industry that pays your claim.
-Here is the ownership chain, what it means, and why you should never accept an Xactimate estimate at face value.
+The software that prices your claim is owned by the same industry that pays it.
+The ownership chain, what it means, and why not to accept it at face value.

 Why You Should Never Accept the Insurer's First Offer